M66B/NetGuard/PLAY.md

 Long description
 ----------------
-NetGuard provides a simple way to block access to the internet - no root required.
+NetGuard provides simple and advanced ways to block access to the internet - no root required.

-Applications can individually be allowed or denied access to your Wi-Fi and/or mobile connection.
+Applications and addresses can individually be allowed or denied access to your Wi-Fi and/or mobile connection.

 Blocking access to the internet can help: